Education Resources

 3. 'Squashing bugs not snakes': developing students’ programming proficiency through co-creation of a Python toolkit

-In response to student feedback from previous runs of the first-year undergraduate SEMS mathematics module, Dr Rehan Shah in conjunction with three former students (Mr Muhie Sultan Faisal Al Haimus, Mr Yash Vaghela and Mr Ilanthiraiyan Sivagnanamoorthy) from his modules, have co-created a Python Common Errors and Practice Questions toolkit guide to help new incoming first-year students, who may need additional guidance and support with Python within their undergraduate mathematics modules, particularly those with no previous programming experience.
+In response to student feedback from previous runs of the first-year undergraduate mathematics module EMS412, Dr Rehan Shah in conjunction with three former students from his module, have co-created a Python Common Errors and Practice Questions toolkit guide to help new incoming first-year studentswho need additional guidance and support with Python within their undergraduate mathematics modules, particularly those with no previous programming experience.
+The resources will also help motivate the design of a bespoke toolkit for the Dr. Shah's second-year mathematics module, EMS506.

-The work has been presented at the QMCUR QMUL Undergraduate Research Showcase (PDF).
+The work has been presented at the QMCUR QMUL Undergraduate Research Showcase (PDF) and the University of Westminster's Student Engagement Conference (PDF).

 If you have any suggestions on how to improve these resources or if you would like to suggest other possible additions following implementation, please contact Dr Shah on rehan.shah@qmul.ac.uk